-- (2) The district of residence of a pupil attending a charter school shall also pay to the charter school any other federal or state aid that the district receives on account of such child. - 26 (3) If the department overpays or underpays the amount due to the charter school, such overpayment or underpayment shall be repaid by the public charter school or credited to the public charter school in twelve equal payments in the next fiscal year. - 30 (4) The amounts provided pursuant to this subsection shall be prorated 31 for partial year enrollment for a pupil. - (5) A school district shall pay the amounts due pursuant to this subsection as the disbursal agent and no later than twenty days following the receipt of any such funds.
+- 27(3) If the department overpays or underpays the amount due to the 28 charter school, such overpayment or underpayment shall be repaid by the public charter school or credited to the public charter school in twelve equal payments 29 30 in the next fiscal year. - 31 (4) The amounts provided pursuant to this subsection shall be prorated 32 for partial year enrollment for a pupil. - (5) A school district shall pay the amounts due pursuant to this subsection as the disbursal agent and no later than twenty days following the receipt of any such funds.
 The department of elementary and secondary education shall pay the amounts due when it acts as the disbursal agent within five days of the required due date. - 3.
-A workplace charter school shall receive payment for each eligible pupil as provided under subsection 2 of this section, except that if the student is not a resident of the district and is participating in a voluntary interdistrict transfer program, the payment for such pupils shall be the same as provided under section 162.1060, RSMo. - 424.
-A charter school that has declared itself as a local educational agency 43 shall receive from the department of elementary and secondary education an annual amount equal to the product of the charter school's weighted average daily 44 attendance and the state adequacy target, multiplied by the dollar value modifier 45for the district, plus local tax revenues per weighted average daily attendance 46 from the incidental and teachers funds in excess of the performance levy as 47defined in section 163.011, RSMo, plus all other state aid attributable to such 48 49 pupils.
-If a charter school declares itself as a local education agency, the department of elementary and secondary education shall, upon notice of the 50 51declaration, reduce the payment made to the school district by the amount 52 specified in this subsection and pay directly to the charter school the annual amount reduced from the school district's payment.
-53 - 5.
+A workplace charter school shall receive payment for each eligible pupil as provided under subsection 2 of this section, except that if the student is not a resident of the district and is participating in a voluntary interdistrict transfer program, the payment for such pupils shall be the same as provided under section 162.1060. - 4.
+A charter school that has declared itself as a local educational agency shall receive from the department of elementary and secondary education an annual amount equal to the product of the charter school's weighted average daily 46attendance and the state adequacy target, multiplied by the dollar value modifier for the district, plus local tax revenues per weighted average daily attendance from the incidental and teachers funds in excess of the performance levy as defined in section 163.011 plus all other state aid attributable to such pupils, including funds distributed under section 163.087.
+If a charter school 50declares itself as a local education agency, the department of elementary and secondary education shall, upon notice of the declaration, reduce the payment made to the school district by the amount specified in this subsection and pay directly to the charter school the annual amount reduced from the school district's payment.
+The department of elementary and secondary education shall include charter school weighted average daily attendance in the distribution of funds under section 163.087. - 5.
 If a school district fails to make timely payments of any amount for which it is the disbursal agent, the state department of elementary and secondary education shall authorize payment to the charter school of the amount due pursuant to subsection 2 of this section and shall deduct the same amount from the next state school aid apportionment to the owing school district.
 If a charter school is paid more or less than the amounts due pursuant to this section, the amount of overpayment or underpayment shall be adjusted equally in the next twelve payments by the school district or the department of elementary and secondary education, as appropriate.
-Any dispute between the school district and a charter school as to the amount owing to the charter school shall be resolved by the department of elementary and secondary education, and the department's decision shall be the final administrative action for the purposes of review pursuant to chapter 536, RSMo.
+Any dispute between the school district and a charter school as to the amount owing to the charter school shall be resolved by the department of elementary and secondary education, and the department's decision shall be the final administrative action for the purposes of review pursuant to chapter 536.
 During the period of dispute, the department of elementary and secondary education shall make every administrative and statutory effort to allow the continued education of children in their current public charter school setting.